piyushagr11/snap-admin/README.md

 }
 ```

+### Link Existing Items

+For Many-to-Many relationships, you can link existing entities to a parent node directly from the tree view.
+*   Right-click on a node that has a Many-to-Many relationship (e.g., a `VehicleModel` with `AutoParts`).
+*   Select "Link Existing...".
+*   Search for the item you want to link.
+*   Select the item and click "Link".

+This feature is automatically enabled for fields annotated with `@ManyToMany` where the child entity has a corresponding inverse field.

 ## Installation

 1. SnapAdmin is distributed on Maven.
 For the latest stable release you can simply include the following snippet in your `pom.xml` file: